 ...This is what I thought when a big lump of placenta landed on my sanitary towel two months after giving birth to my beautiful daughter Poppy.
 I thought labour was painful, but this was like passing an elephant through my vagina.

 After having Poppy, I felt seriously ill.
 However, the hospital and my own GP told me there was nothing wrong with me, and that it was normal to feel like this after giving birth.
-In fact after my GP told me there I had an alarming amount of white blood cells I paid privatley to get to the bottom of the problem.The only issue health visitors or gynaecologists from the NHS seemed to care about was that I was not breast feeding.
+In fact after my GP told me that I had an alarming amount of white blood cells in my latest count but still didn't seem too alarmed I paid privatley to get to the bottom of the problem.The only issue health visitors or gynaecologists from the NHS seemed to care about was that I was not breast feeding.
 The fact that I could not breast feed because I was so unwell ( FYI I had retained placenta and my blood count was half what an average womens should be) didn’t occur to them.
 Seven months later, after a lot of pain, fears that my vagina would fall out, unwelcome placenta-related surprises, postnatal depression, a lot of crying and a want for no other person to go through what I did with no support, I am here to help you!

 My name is Elizabeth Hart and my volunteers and I want to make a difference in the local community and hopefully within the NHS in the future.